 - Deep fry till the sev turns crispy.
 Generally the sev is done when the vigorous bubbling of the oil subsides.

 - Remove from oil and place on a paper towel to remove excess oil.

 - Cool and store in a air tight container.
-This is a perfect snack by itself or can be used for making chaats and mixture.
+This is a perfect snack by itself with a cup of tea.

-- If you want to have sev (omapodi) as a snack by itself, you can add other flavorings in the dough like, ajwain or dried herb powder etc.
+- If you want to have sev (omapodi) as a snack by itself, you can add other flavorings in the dough like dried herb powder, garlic etc.